 Each staff member is responsible for securing contributions to cover their salary, training, benefits, ministry, and fundraising expenses.
-Each dollar given has 12 percent deducted from it for services assisting staff members, administrative costs, and international expansion.
+Each dollar given has 12% deducted from it for services assisting staff members, administrative costs, and international expansion.

 People want to be involved with people.
 This type of giving encourages strong relationships to develop between staff members and contributors, allowing these ministry partners a great deal of personal involvement with the ministry of a staff member.
-Each staff member is accountable to those who choose to invest in his ministry, and he becomes a representative of these ministry partners.
+Each staff member is accountable to those who choose to invest in his ministry, and they become a representative of these ministry partners.

-We believe we are on solid biblical ground in calling our staff members to trust the Lord for their every need (I Timothy 6:7, 18; Philippians 4:19).
-For more information on Cru’s view of scripture regarding support raising, please write or call our Human Resources department.
+We believe we are on solid biblical ground in calling our staff members to trust God for their every need (I Timothy 6:7, 18; Philippians 4:19).
+For more information on Cru’s view of a biblical basis for support raising, please write or call our human resources department.

 Our salary structure is designed to meet the needs of our staff members by providing a moderate income.
 We have selected the intermediate level of the Consumer Price Index as a guideline for our compensation structure.
 Each staff member, including our president Steve Douglass, is entitled to the same base salary.

-Adjustments to the base salary for each staff member are made according to his marital status, number of children, geographic location, and housing costs.
+Adjustments to the base salary for each staff member are made according to their marital status, number of children, geographic location and housing costs.
 The base salary is evaluated annually and adjusted to the rising cost of living.

 Although salaries appear to be moderate, a number of other expenses may be covered through reimbursements.
 For example, insurance, and ministry expenses are reimbursable from a staff member’s ministry account.

 Cru’s group healthcare plan provides staff members with comprehensive medical and dental coverage to treat sickness and injuries.
-The basic life insurance and long-term disability plans are designed to help care for staff and their families when these difficult and sometimes unexpected events arise.
-These programs are supplemented by an optional voluntary life insurance plan, as well as a 403(b) retirement plan to encourage personal saving for the future.
-In addition to personal contributions, employer contributions are also made into the 403(b) account.
+The basic life insurance and long-term disability plans are designed to help care for staff and their families when these difficult events arise, and are supplemented by an optional voluntary life insurance plan.

-A new staff member’s commitment to serve with us is two years, starting when he or she begins staff training in January or July.
-This includes the time of initial support team development.
+New staff commit to serve with us for two years, starting when they begin staff training in January or July.
+This includes the time they spend raising their initial support.

-What long-term opportunities are available after 10 or 15 years of serving with Cru?
-Opportunities arise to take on leadership roles in the different ministries.
-With more than 30 ministries incorporated under Cru, some staff members move on to other ministries that are more suited for their stage of life or interests.
-However, many staff members continue working effectively with our student ministries into their 40s and 50s.
+Staff may take on any number of leadership roles – with more than 30 ministries incorporated under Cru, some staff with our campus ministries shift to other roles that are more suited for their stage of life or interests.
+However, many staff continue working effectively with our student ministries into their 40s and 50s.